MJubairahamed/Jubair-Tech-Mindspace/Angular/AngularIntro.md

 | **Architecture**          | AngularJS uses MVC or Model-View-Controller architecture, where the Model contains the business logic, Controller processes information and View shows the information present in the Model . | Angular replaces controllers with Components. **Components are nothing but directives with a predefined template**. |
 | **Language**          | AngularJS uses JavaScript language, which is a dynamically typed language. | Angular uses **TypeScript** language, which is a statically typed language and is a **superset of JavaScript**.
 By using statically typed language, Angular provides better performance while developing larger applications.  |
 | **Mobile Support**          | AngularJS does not provide mobile support.  | Angular is supported by all popular mobile browsers. |

 #
+### Angular Architecture Overview:
+* Angular is a component-based framework for building scalable, maintainable, and modular web applications.
+Its architecture is built around the following core concepts:
+    * **Modules**
+        * Angular applications are modularized using **NgModules**.
+        * Use modules to manage application organization and code reusability.
+        * The `AppModule` is the root module.
+    * **Components**
+        * The basic building blocks of the Angular framework are Angular components.
+        * Components define views, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.
+        * Components use services, which provide background functionality not directly related to views such as fetching data.
+Such services can be injected into components as dependencies, making your code modular, reusable, and efficient.
+        * Components interact via Input and Output properties for data binding.

+#
 ### What are the different types of Complier in Angular?